-Operating like a small private law firm, this clinic will provide students interested generally in business law practice and/or in specializing in affordable housing and community development law with practical skills training in many of the core skills required in any transactional legal practice, including interviewing, counseling, drafting and negotiation.
+Operating like a small private law firm, this clinic will provide students interested generally in business law practice and/or in specializing in working with nonprofit organizations with practical skills training in many of the core skills required in any transactional legal practice, including interviewing, counseling, drafting and negotiation.
 Under the supervision of the clinical faculty, students will represent low-income entrepreneurs, as well as a wide variety of nonprofit organizations engaged in community development activities.
 In their cases, students will have the opportunity to work on a wide variety of legal matters for their clients.
 These may include entity formation (both for-profit and nonprofit); obtaining tax-exempt status for nonprofit clients and providing ongoing tax compliance counseling; negotiating and drafting contracts; and representing clients in community development transactions.
 All enrolled students will be required to provide a minimum of 100 hours of legal work per semester and to participate in weekly group training meetings.
-Students must be in at least their fourth semester of law school to enroll in the clinic.

 Clinics Enrollment Policy

 - This course may not be dropped after the first class meeting.

 - Students MUST be able to attend the day-long clinic intensive training session to enroll in this course.

 - International LLM students who wish to enroll in a clinic must seek the permission of the clinic's faculty director prior to the enrollment period.
 Permission is required to enroll but permission does not constitute entry into the clinic.